 Keep in mind: The Western Wall is a holy site and visitors are expected to don a kippah (small Jewish skullcap) before approaching the wall (kippas are available free of charge at the site).
 Also, there is a separate area of the wall for female visitors.

 04 of 06

 Jerusalem’s Zion Gate connects the Old City to Mount Zion, just west of the Mount of Olives, and a place that holds sites sacred to Christians and Jews.
-The Tomb of King David is located here, as is the Room of the Last Supper, a Romanesque Crusader structure also called The Coenaculum.
+The Tomb of King David is located here, as is the Room of the Last Supper, which is a Romanesque Crusader structure also called the Coenaculum.

-Also on Mount Zion is Dormition Abbey, which by Catholic tradition where the Virgin Mary fell into eternal sleep (Assumption of Mary).
+Also on Mount Zion is Dormition Abbey, which by Catholic tradition is where the Virgin Mary fell into an eternal sleep (Assumption of Mary).

 05 of 06

 The Via Dolorosa is the road Jesus walked from the place of Pontius Pilate’s sentencing to Golgotha (the location of the crucifixion) and is the most sacred Christian byway in the world.
 Of the 14 stations, which Christians have been walking for more than a thousand years, the most famous is the Praetorium, where Jesus took up the cross and the Church of the Holy Sepulchre.